Sahar Mirshafiei

 Sahar has lent a hand or two in the past where extra resources have been required on control cabinet builds too, and needs a healthy overview of the business.
 She’s an abstract thinker and is responsible for bringing this technical forum to life.

 For my counselling diploma I decided to research the prevalence of misrepresentation among counsellors.
 Unfortunately I’ve witnessed on a number of occasions how this can detrimentally impact clients.
-The research findings went on to be taught to third year counselling students within universities.
+The research findings went on to be taught to third year counselling students within universities by my Supervisor who was a Lecturer.

 Following on from that, I’d like to carry out some research on the impact of modern sales and business rhetoric on the psychological well-being of society.
 Based on the premise that incongruence (a disparity between what people say and what people do) is unsettling, I fear that as a society we may face an epidemic due to the increased prevalence and upholding of these strategies.